 The City of Glenwood regulates land development for the purpose of maintaining a sense of cohesiveness and livability, in addition to preventing future land disputes.
 The building permit process serves as a check point for development in the City of Glenwood so the property owner next to you cannot put up any type of building or structure without regards to his or her neighbor and the greater community.

 A building permit regulates several areas to maintain a cohesive, attractive and livable community.
 They are: the size of the lot; the size, width, height, and location of the main building and accessory buildings on the lot; the amount of the lot that can be paved; the minimum amount of open space; required landscaping (for commercial and industrial); and parking requirements based on what property will be used for.

 The following structures and additions require a permit before being built or placed on a property:

 - Retaining Wall over 3′ feet in height

-The City of Glenwood does not requiring permits for any type of interior structure alternation or remodel at this time.
+The City of Glenwood does not require permits for any type of interior structure alteration/remodel or roofs at this time.

 Contact City Hall at 712-527-4717 or firstname.lastname@example.org

 - Building Permit